Find out about the VAT liability of insurance transactions and insurance related services.

 12.1 The importance of the place of supply

-As outlined in sections 8 to 10, no VAT is payable on services which qualify for exemption as ‘insurance related’ regardless of where those services are supplied.
-Nevertheless, the place where insurance related services are supplied for VAT purposes is important because it helps to determine whether or not you can recover VAT on any costs incurred in making that supply.
+As outlined in sections 8 to 10, no VAT is payable on services which qualify for exemption as ‘insurance related’.
+The place where insurance related services are supplied for VAT purposes is important because it helps to determine whether or not you can recover VAT on any costs incurred in making that supply.

 12.2 What the place of supply of insurance related services is

-If, therefore you belong in the UK and you supply insurance related services, your services are supplied in your customer’s country if:
+If you belong in the UK and you supply insurance related services, your services are supplied in your customer’s country if your customer belongs outside the UK, whether or not your customer receives your services for business purposes or not.

 12.2.1 Determining who your customer is – services related to insurance